Pavel-Aleksandrovich/FinanceBook/README.md

 # FinanceBook

-- Application for saving you expenses and income
+- Application for watching you expenses and income

 ## Branch
 - Current branch - **develop**